vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 </details>

-### Pattern 3: Two Different Domains, Same Bounded Context,  a Single Uni
+### Pattern 3: Two different domains, same bounded context, a Single Uni

 This pattern is applicable for organizations that have software systems in an existing domain but want to leverage Unis owned and operated by other domains for access to a small part of the domain data model.
 The intent is to scale as much as on existing Unis owned by other domains before deploying a dedicated Uni for the domain.